Converting from an RPM-based Linux distribution to RHEL

 Packages that are available only in the original distribution and do not have corresponding counterparts in RHEL repositories, and third-party packages, which originate neither from the original Linux distribution nor from RHEL, are not affected by the conversion.
 Red Hat does not provide support for third-party packages that are left unchanged during the conversion process.
 See the Red Hat policy on supporting third-party software.

-Currently, it is possible to convert your systems from the following Linux distributions and architectures to the corresponding major version of RHEL:
+Currently, it is possible to convert your systems from the following Linux distributions, architectures, and versions to the corresponding minor version of RHEL listed in Table 1.1.

 Table 1.1.
 Supported conversion paths